 Just the cover alone could compel anyone to purchase this beautiful book.
 Valentino is notorious for creating visually arresting modern fashion without compromising its history.
 The brand's clothing is steeped in history, with a foot firmly in the contemporary space.
 It's why Valentino's exquisite designs are beloved by hot young Hollywood stars as well as society's elite.
-This book chronicles the dresses, the culture, and the art behind the brand.
+This coffee table book chronicles the dresses, the culture, and the art behind the brand.

 The Little Dictionary of Fashion by Christian Dior

+When it comes to fashion-focused coffee table book, we love this one.
 If we ever had to recommend one authority to consult on fashion, Christian Dior would be it.
 The legendary couturier created venerable masterpieces that transcend time and trends; in fact, women still clamor to don his designs.
 Thankfully the modern fashion lover has access to his impeccable style secrets courtesy of his charming handbook, The Little Dictionary of Fashion.
 Discover the right way to tie a scarf, what to wear to a wedding, and how to walk with grace.
 You might want to leave a page open on the coffee table so your guests can take a leaf out of Dior's book.

 Love Style Life by Garance Dore

 Garance Doré has charmed us with her effortless French-girl style, impeccable wit, and fresh approach to fashion on her self-titled site.
 If like us, you're one of the millions of fans who've bookmarked her blog, you'll adore this beautiful behind-the-scenes compilation of her life, travels, and candid tales.
 Consider this your backstage pass to the world of Garance.